Update on COVID-19 | O2 Business

-Q. How will people be protected in stores?
+Q. How will I be protected in O2 stores?

-A. We’ll use a virtual queue system to make sure customers aren’t held in unnecessary queues or kept waiting.
-All of our people will be equipped with the appropriate PPE, including gloves and face coverings.
-There’ll be hand sanitiser available for everyone to use, and customers will be encouraged to use it when they enter the store.
-In line with new guidelines, customer face coverings will also be mandatory in our stores.
-We’ll also be supporting NHS Test and Trace in our English and Welsh stores.
-QR codes will be available to scan when you enter.
+A. We’ll have a virtual queue system to ensure you aren’t held in unnecessary queues or kept waiting.
+All our people will be wearing the appropriate personal protective equipment (PPE), including gloves and face coverings.
+All stores will be equipped with hand sanitiser and all customers will be encouraged to use it when they enter the store.
+Face coverings will also be mandatory in our stores.
+We’ll be supporting NHS Test and Trace in our English and Welsh stores.
+QR codes will be ready to scan when you enter the store.

-Q. Will employees be limited to using only one desktop/computer per person?
+Q. Will O2 employees only use one desk or till per customer?

-A. Yes - each member of our store teams will be assigned a specific desk or till to use for their shift.
+A. Yes.
+Each team member will be assigned a specific desk or till to use for the duration of their shift.

-Q. How will you be enforcing/promoting social distancing in-store?
+Q. How will you be enforcing social distancing in-store?

-Q. Will you be limiting the number of customers allowed in-store at once?
+Q. Will you limit the number of customers allowed in store at one time?

 Q. Are customers allowed to interact with, and use demo devices?

-A. We’ll have demo devices out for customers to see, but please be mindful and limit what you touch in store.
-We know how important a new phone is and we have a wide range of devices which we’re excited to show you.
-All our demo devices have great demo content that you can see without touching them.
-After each customer visit, we’ll clean any devices that have been handled.
+A. Yes.
+We’ll have demo devices out for you to see, but please limit what you touch in store.
+We know how important getting the feel of a new phone is, and we have a wide range of devices that we’re excited to show you.
+However, all our demo devices have great content you can see without touching them.
+After assisting each customer, we’ll clean any devices that have been handled.

 Q. How regularly will O2 stores be cleaned?

-Q. Will stores operate their normal opening hours, or reduced/modified opening times?
+Q. Will stores be open during their normal opening hours?
+Or have opening times been modified?

-A. Where possible we will be operating our normal opening hours.
-Please refer to https://www.o2.co.uk/storelocator for individual store opening info.
+A. Where possible, we will be operating our normal opening hours.
+Please refer to https://www.o2.co.uk/storelocator for individual store opening information.

-Q. Will your stores provide the same service and support they offered before the lockdown?
+Q. Will your stores provide the same service and support they offered before the national lockdown?